mypebble/mapped-fields/README.md

 All fields work as in Django, but take a mandatory extra argument `field_names` -- a list or tuple of field names to map from the source data into the field.

+You may encounter problems when using `mapped_fields.fields.NullBooleanField`.
+This is because Django uses a `NullBooleanSelect` widget for this field, whereas our version currently uses the `CheckboxInput` widget.

 Testing
 -------